 Building D Repairs & Upgrades

-Work is being done to address many deficiencies in building D (Performing Arts Center),
+Work was done to address many deficiencies in building D (Performing Arts Center),

 with the major focus being ADA renovations; door and hardware replacement; interior

 and exterior painting; restroom, dressing room and lobby upgrades for code compliance;